The Strong Matrix Weighted Maximal Operator: Definitions and Background

 If $E \subset \R^n$ is a set with positive and finite measure, and $f \colon \R^n \to \R^d$ is integrable over $E$, we will denote the average of $f$ over $E$ by

 Let $F \colon \R^n \to \calK_{bcs}(\R^d)$ be locally integrably bounded.
 If $Q \subset \R^n$ is a cube, then

 where the last equality follows from the definition of the Aumann integral.
 Notice that since $F$ is locally integrably bounded, every $ f \in S^0(F)$ is locally integrable, and therefore we can use $S^0(F)$ in the above formula instead of $S^1(1_QF)$.
-The convex set -valued maximal operator is defined by
+The convex set-valued maximal operator is defined by

 where $Q$ ranges over cubes $Q \subset \R^n$ and $\overline{\conv}$ denotes the closed convex hull.
 See \cite[Definition 5.4]{BC}.

 By \cite[Proposition 5.7]{BC} $M_\calK F \colon \R^n \to \calK_{cs}(\R^d)$ is measurable, where $\calK_{cs}(\R^d)$ consists of the closed, convex and symmetric sets.
 By \cite[Lemma 5.5]{BC} $M_\calK$ is sublinear in the sense that if $F,G \colon \R^n \to \calK_{bcs}(\R^d)$ are locally integrably bounded and $\alpha \in \R$, then there holds that $M_\calK(F+G) \subset M_\calK F + M_\calK G$ and $M_\calK (\alpha F ) = \alpha M_\calK F$.
 Also, $M_\calK$ is monotone: if $F \subset G$, then $M_\calK F \subset M_\calK G$.